786Ayush/template-sharing-platform/README.md

 ## License

+---

 This project is licensed under the MIT License.

 ## Support

+---

+## 📸 How to Test Screenshot/Download Restriction

+The platform includes protection against screenshots and downloads for template previews.
+To test this feature:

+1. **Screenshot Restriction:**
+   - Open a template preview page in the browser.
+   - Try to take a screenshot using your OS shortcut (e.g., `Cmd+Shift+4` on macOS, `PrtScn` on Windows).
+   - You should see a warning or the screenshot will be blocked/blurred (depending on implementation).

+2. **Download Restriction:**
+   - Right-click on the template preview image or content.
+   - The context menu for saving/downloading should be disabled or the image should not be downloadable.
+   - Attempting to drag the image to your desktop should not work.

+**Note:** Restrictions may vary based on browser and OS.
+For best results, test in Chrome and Firefox.

+---

+## 📝 Submission Instructions

+1. Push your code to a GitHub repository.
+2. Include this `README.md` with:
+   - Project overview
+   - Setup and run instructions (frontend and backend)
+   - Screenshot of the working UI
+   - How to test the screenshot/download restriction

 For support, please create an issue in the GitHub repository or contact the development team.